 Openness to dialogue does not imply that harsh experiences of history have rendered love “impossible to practice.”

 But some non-governmental organizations, working to resolve the conflict, believed that making peace requires talking to one’s enemies.
 Even extreme groups must and could be engaged without conceding one’s own values.
 They pointed to examples of success in places like Northern Ireland.
 In a 1979 homilyduring his apostolic journey to Ireland, Pope John Paul II reflected on the importance of such engagement with opponents—as well as its difficulty, given the suffering endured during war.
-He stressed that the willingness to engage does not mean becoming “indifferent”; but neither does this openness to dialogue imply that harsh experiences of history have rendered love “impossible to practice.”
+He stressed that the willingness to engage does not mean becoming “indifferent”; but neither have the harsh experiences of history rendered love “impossible to practice.”

 Increasingly, Americans who have worked on international conflicts are bringing home their lessons learned.
 They are creating dialogue and discussion groups aimed at addressing dehumanizing political rhetoric, outbreaks of political violence and other “red flags” in our own democracy.
 (In fact, researchers have found that Republicans and Democrats ascribe positive motives to themselves and hateful ones to their opponents—what is known as “motive attribution asymmetry”—at a level comparable to that of Palestinians and Israelis.)